 The case is Winn-Dixie Stores, Inc. v.
 Dolgencorp, LLC, 12-14527, 2014 WL 842949 (11th Cir.
 Mar.
 5, 2014).

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale, Florida.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Fort Myers, Tampa, Orlando, Jacksonville, and beyond.
-His office can be reached at 954-332-2380954-332-2380.
-For more information, visit http://www.pollardllc.com.
+His office can be reached at 954-332-2380.